 Researchers at the Arkema group recently developed Apolhya® Solar, a nanostructured thermoplastic polymer, designed for the encapsulation of new generation flexible photovoltaic modules, also known as “thin layers”.

 Apolhya® Solar combines thermo-mechanical, adhesive and creep resistance properties with perfect transparency.
 As no crosslinking is required for the implementation of this product, the production time of the panels is reduced, and end of life recycling is easier.

 Maximized storage of lithium-ion batteries

 The development of renewable energies, by definition intermittent (wind and solar power), combined with nomad technologies (electric vehicles, laptops, mobiles, tablets, etc.) requires rechargeable batteries with ever higher levels of performance.
 To meet this need, the Arkema group makes high molecular weight Kynar® PVDF polymer materials, specifically designed for lithium-ion battery components.
 Used as binders in the manufacturing of their electrodes, they contribute to their longevity and improve their performance thanks to a very high level of electrochemical resistance.

 At present one third of the lithium-ion batteries found inside personal computers and mobile telephones contain Kynar® PVDF.

-Kynar® HSV 900 and Kynar® ADX are high molecular weight polyvinylidene fluorides (PVDF), specifically designed for batteries in hybrid and electric vehicles.
-At present they are the only binders that meet the specifications of electrodes for this type of very high energy density batteries, i.e. which are able to store a high amount of energy in a limited volume.
+Kynar® HSV 900 is a high molecular weight polyvinylidene fluoride resin (PVDF), specifically designed for Lithium Ion batteries.
+At present they are the only binders that meet the specifications for electrodes for this type of very high energy density batteries, i.e. which are able to store a high amount of energy in a limited volume.